rickyfili10/rickyfili10/README.md

 👋 Hi, I’m @rickyfili10<br>
 👀 I’m interested in Cyber-security, ethical hacking, coding and IT in general (Yes, like @Lif28)<br>
-💻️ I’m currently learning Python, HTML & Hardware.<br>
+💻️ I’m currently learning Python, HTML & Hardware.
+But i know a little bit of C++, C, Asm x86 and JavaScritp<br>
 👥️ I’m looking to collaborate on anything i'm intrested on, and if you ask me, I will probably be able to join your project too!<br>
 📫 How to reach me? riccardofilier@protonmail.com<br>
 👍 Useless curiosities:<br>